voilern/Note/docs/ComputerScience/ADS/discussion.md

 What are the pros and cons of self-adjusting data structures?

 **1-2** For a skew heap, please construct a sequence of operations in which some operations take O(n) time.

+## Week 5

+**1-1** Please compare the performance of BuildHeap with leftist heaps and binomial queues.

+**1-2** What if we simply use some normal tree for heaps without restriction of two child?
+For the union procedure why don't we just make one heap the left child of the other heap?

+**1-3** We have learnt the 2-3-4 B+tree in which the internal node (other than possibly the root) has two, three, or four children and all leaves have the same depth.
+In this problem, we shall implement 2-3-4 heaps, which support the mergeable-heap operations.

+The 2-3-4 heaps differ from 2-3-4 trees in the following ways:

+- In 2-3-4 heaps, only leaves store keys, and each leaf $x$ stores exactly one key in the field `key[x]`.
+- There is no particular ordering of the keys in the leaves; that is, from left to right, the keys may be in any order.
+- Each internal node $x$ contains a value `small[x]` that is equal to the smallest key stored in any leaf in the subtree rooted at $x$.
+- The root $r$ contains a field `height [r]` that is the height of the tree.

+Finally, 2-3-4 heaps are intended to be kept in main memory, so that disk reads and writes are not needed.

+Implement the following 2-3-4 heap operations.
+Each of the operations in parts (a)-(e) should run in $O(log n)$ time on a 2-3-4 heap with $n$ elements.
+The `UNION` operation in part (f) should run in $O(log n)$ time, where $n$ is the number of elements in the two input heaps.

+- (a) `MINIMUM`, which returns a pointer to the leaf with the smallest key.
+- (b) `DECREASE-KEY`, which decreases the key of a given leaf $x$ to a given value k ≤ `key[x]`.
+- \(c) `INSERT`, which inserts leaf $x$ with key $k$.
+- (d) `DELETE`, which deletes a given leaf $x$.
+- (e) `EXTRACT-MIN`, which extracts the leaf with the smallest key.
+- (f) `UNION`, which unites two 2-3-4 heaps, returning a single 2-3-4 heap and destroying the input heaps.